-In connection with the above alleged facts and concerns, please refer to the reference to international law Annex attached to this letter which cites international human rights instruments and standards relevant to these allegations.
+In connection with the above allegations, please see the attached Reference to international law Annex, outlining applicable international human rights instruments and standards.

 It is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention.
 We would therefore be grateful for your observations on the following matters: